-I have been investigating how to improve the ability of semantic NLP systems when interpreting long-tail identities.
-In my thesis, I propose focusing on five aspects of this challenge: description/definition, analysis, improvement of evaluation, enabling access to more knowledge, and building knowledge-intensive systems.
+I have been investigating how to improve the ability of semantic NLP systems when determining identity of long-tail entities, especially with respect to the role of backround knowledge.
+In my PhD thesis, I proposed to focus on five aspects of this challenge: description/definition, analysis, improvement of evaluation, enabling access to more knowledge, and building knowledge-intensive systems.
 The topics covered and the skills employed stem from ideas in various AI fields: semantic NLP, semantic web, and neural networks.

 I have experience with a wide range of programming languages, databases, and techniques.
 My preferred programming language is Python (particularly the scientific Python stack).